 During the in-depth profile with the newspaper, Paulson opened up about choosing to date older women: "There's a poignancy to being with someone older.
 I think there's a greater appreciation of time and what you have together and what's important, and it can make the little things seem very small."

 "It puts a kind of sharp light mixed with a sort of diffused light on something," she continued.
 "I can't say it any other way than there's a poignancy to it, and a heightened sense of time and the value of time."

-Before going public with their romance, Taylor subtly hinted at her mystery woman's age difference, saying that was sure it was "shock a lot of people," admitting it even "startles me…but as they say, 'If she dies, she dies.'"
+Before going public with their romance, Taylor subtly hinted at her mystery woman's age difference, saying that it was sure to "shock a lot of people," admitting it even "startles me…but as they say, 'If she dies, she dies.'"

 Taylor's response on Twitter as she watched (and live-tweeted) from home?
 "There it is."

-But in an interview with The Edit, Paulson admitted to initially questioning whether or not to acknowledge Taylor in her acceptance speech.
+But in a 2017 interview with The Edit, Paulson admitted to initially questioning whether or not to acknowledge Taylor in her acceptance speech.

 "It occurred to me, should I not do that?
 And then I thought, why would I not?"
 Paulson said.
 "The fact I'm having this thought is wrong.
 But I had a moment of societal concern; wondering if, maybe, people who didn't know that about me would be like, wait, what?
 But then, you know, I did it anyway."

 While they've publicly confirmed their romance and often attend events together, including the 2018 Emmy Awards, Paulson is hesitant to talk about her relationship, even revealing to The Edit in 2017 that she was told by some to keep their romance secret, saying they were afraid it was going to have a negative impact on her career.
 (And to those people we say: LOL, have you seen Paulson's TV and movie success?)